pmoores/Election_Analysis/Module3_Chall_ElectionAudit.md

 ## Election Audit Results
 Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary:

  - There were 369,711 votes cast in the election

+### County Results
  - Denver received 306,055 votes for 82.8% of the total vote
  - Jefferson received 38,855 votes for 10.5% of the total vote
  - Arapahoe received 24,801 for 6.7% of the total vote.

  - Denver had the largest number of votes with 306,055 for 82.8% of the total vote

+### Candidate Results
  - Diana DeGette received 272,892 votes for 73.8% of the total vote
  - Charles Casper Stockham received 85,213 votes for 23.0% of the total vote
  - Raymon Anthony Doane received 11,606 votes for 3.1% of the total vote.

  - Diana DeGette won the election with 272,892 votes for 73.8% of the total vote.